neyuki-lang/neyuki/CONTRIBUTING.md

 We accept contributions via pull requests from forks.
 Fork the repository, make your changes on a branch, and open a pull request against `main`.

+## Community

+Questions, ideas and design discussion happen on the Discord server: https://discord.gg/mvCB3KnAT4

+If you are planning a larger change, please bring it up there or in an issue first so we can agree on the approach before you invest the time.

 ## Before you open a pull request

 CI runs the following on every pull request.
 Run them locally first so your PR is green on the first push: